 - Country – Spain

 - 21 other species

-The site encloses approximately 2000 km2, of which 90% is marine area.
-The geographical area starts 2 kms inshore along the west coast of the island of Tenerife, from the village of Las Galletas at the southern corner to the village of Buenavista at the northern corner; then the area extends west all the way to 7 nautical miles past the west coast of the island of La Gomera.
-The site excludes most of the land of La Gomera, and only encompasses a 2 km wide strip along the coast where whale watching tours depart from.
+The site itself encompasses approximately 2,000 km2, of which 90% is marine area.
+The geographical area begins 2 kms inshore along the west coast of the island of Tenerife – from the village of Las Galletas at the southern corner, to the village of Buenavista at the northern corner.
+The area then extends west, 7 nautical miles past the west coast of the island of La Gomera.
+The site excludes most of the land of La Gomera itself, only including a 2 km wide strip along the coast where whale watching tours depart from.

 Cetaceans regularly seen

 Tenerife-La Gomera is an important migration stop for 21 other cetacean species: Rosso’s dolphin, Sperm whale, Killer whale, False killer whale, Short-beaked common dolphin, Striped dolphin, Atlantic spotted dolphin, Rough-toothed dolphin, Fraser’s dolphin, Cuvier’s beaked whale, Blainville’s beaked whale, Gervais’ beaked whale, Northern bottlenose whale, Humpback whale, Fin whale, Sei whale, Blue whale, Bryde’s whale, Common minke whale, North Atlantic right whale, Pygmy sperm whale.

 Each Whale Heritage Site has a unique route to meeting the criteria set out by the WCA.
 Check out some of the highlights from the Tenerife – La Gomera Whale Heritage Site: